scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ![:scale 100%](images/azure_provision_3.png)

 ???
-**"Once you've chosen your base OS image, you will fill in some more details like the size of the VM, which location you want to run it in, and the initial administrator password.
+**Once you've chosen your base OS image, you will fill in some more details like the size of the VM, which location you want to run it in, and the initial administrator password.
 The Azure portal can be handy for spinning up individual VMs and dev or test environments.
 The good news is it's really easy to spin up infrastructure this way.
-The bad news is that it doesn't scale, and chances are nobody's keeping track of what got built."**
+The bad news is that it doesn't scale, and chances are nobody's keeping track of what got built.**

 ---
 name: Azure-Resource-Manager